firepear/homefarm/README.md

 ## Adding/removing/modifying BOINC projects

-Edit `nodes/[NODE].yml` for any nodes you wish to modify.
+Edit `nodes/[NODE_NAME].yml` for any nodes you wish to modify.

-* To define and attach to a new project, create a new stanza in the `projects` dict and set the project state to `active`.
+* To define and attach to a new project, create a new stanza in the `projects` dict and set the project state to `active`
-* To suspend work on a project, set project state to `suspended`.
+* To suspend work on a project, set project state to `suspended`
-* To resume work on a project, set project state to `active`.
+* To resume work on a project, set project state to `active`
-* To finish the workunits you have, but not request more, set project state to `nomorework`.
+* To finish the workunits you have, but not request more, set project state to `nomorework`
-* To restart work from a state of `nomorework`, set project state to `active`.
+* To restart work from a state of `nomorework`, set project state to `active`
 * To detach from a project entirely, set project state to `detached`.
 There is no reason to remove detached project stanzas unless you wish to clean up the file, and leaving them in place